Glendale Family and Medical Leave Act (FMLA) Lawyer

 At MM Law, APC, we have ample experience working with clients throughout California to resolve employment law claims involving medical and family leave.
 We are standing by to help you navigate the judicial system to protect your employment rights.
 Whether you are trying to get a better understanding of your rights, or think you may have a claim against your employer, we are ready to lend you the expertise you need.

 MM Law, APC, understands that our clients are coming to us for assistance during a difficult time.
 We know how hard it is when they must confront the challenges of being the victim of wrongful termination or needing to invoke family medical leave during times of personal struggle.
-That is why we offer our clients the compassion, experienced guidance, and skilled advocacy they need.
-Our eyes are always on our clients’ best interests, and we pride ourselves on our ethical values and our ability to provide our clients with the help that they need.

 What Is the Family and Medical Leave Act?